New Zealand mosque gunman pleads guilty to murder, terrorism

 ,Judge Cameron Mander has not yet set a sentencing date.
 Tarrant faces life imprisonment, with the judge having some discretion in deciding the minimum number of years Tarrant must serve before becoming eligible for parole.

 The change in plea came at a hastily arranged court hearing at a time that New Zealand was beginning a four-week lockdown to try and combat the new coronavirus.
-The lockdown meant Tarrant appeared in the court via video link from his jail cell in Auckland and only a handful of people were allowed inside the courtroom.
+The lockdown meant Tarrant appeared in the court via video link from his jail cell in Auckland and only a handful of people were allowed inside the courtroom, including the imams from the two mosques that were attacked.

+Mander said it was unfortunate the lockdown prevented victims and family members from being able to attend the hearing but the imams were helping to represent them.
+He said he wanted to quickly move ahead with the hearing, especially with the COVID-19 response threatening delays to the court schedule.

+Tarrant, who was wearing a gray prison sweater, showed little emotion as he pleaded guilty.
+He didn't indicate why he had changed his pleas, and his lawyer could not immediately be reached for comment.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.